SSWConsulting/SSW.Rules.Content/rules/make-complaints-a-positive-experience/rule.md

 E.g. "Bob, as per our conversation, Goldie will be on-site 9am tomorrow morning."
 :::

-5. When the problem is finally solved, confirm so in writing, including the cause of the problem and what was done to fix it.
+5. When the problem is finally solved, confirm so in writing, including the cause of the problem and what was done to fix it

 ::: greybox